mist-medical/MIST/README.md

 # MIST: Medical Imaging Segmentation Toolkit

 Work in progress.
-Idea is to create a simple medical imaging segmentation framework for TensorFlow.
+MIST is a simple 3D medical image segmentation framework for TensorFlow.

+TODO:

+- Testing testing testing!
+So far, MIST has been tested on the LiTS, BraTS, and MSD datasets
+- Create a MIST pypi package
+- Add command line support
+- Create documentation